 At UX studio, we have a design sprint each week, followed by an iteration.
-This was no different during the business website design project, either.
+We used the same process during the business website design project.

-At the beginning of the week, we held a starter meeting when we also planned the smaller tasks (according to the roadmap).
-Then, we went through our list of tasks (e.g. change the position of two items or add a button or video thumbnail).
+At the beginning of the design sprint process, we held a starter meeting were planned the smaller tasks (according to the roadmap).

-Many meetings made up this phase, most of them internal (UX researcher + UX designer).
-However, we also had to check on our weekly progress with the client, mostly with the marketing team, sometimes also with the stakeholders.
+We hold multiple meetings during this phase, most of them were internal (UX researcher + UX designer).
+However, we also had to check our weekly progress with the client, mostly with the marketing team, sometimes with the stakeholders.

 During the meetings, new ideas and even new business goals came up that we needed to incorporate into the design.

 Here are two examples of the final TRIGO business website design, and interactions:

 3. Development phase

 When we reached this phase, we had 99% of the design ready and needed to just fine-tune the other 1%.

 So, our work is finished, right?
 No. A powerful design takes technical limitations and solutions into account.